What is Organic Intelligence?

 For a good example of Organic Intelligence, watch the Jada Video of Steve working with 3-year old Jada, the morning after choking and a subsequent traumatic hospital event.
 Bookmark the OI Blog to read Steve’s regular updates and discussion of the latest developments in Organic Intelligence.

 Organic Intelligence is a Compassion Enterprise.
 It is both a teaching and a practice whose aim is to provide access to powerful tools for directly and potently engaging with the needs of all living beings.
 Tools that establish compassion, reduce stress, and resolve trauma.
-To promote broad access to these tools, this enterprise dedicates a percentage of its profits to providing scholarships to the OI Human Empowerment And Resiliency Training (HEARTraining®) and to supporting pro bono OI Community Projects worldwide.
+We promote broad access to these tools through scholarships.

-Visit the Retreat Schedule for a complete overview of our training program.
+Visit the Event Schedule for a complete overview of our courses and programs.

 The 3-year HEARTraining is our premium, leading edge training experience of overall personal and professional development.
-This training is a continuing education certificate program open to mental health and other helping professionals seeking effective skills in trauma resolution, resiliency, and stress-management and to anyone seeking professional development and personal growth.
+This training is a continuing education certificate program open to students who have completed the End of Trauma Course and the OI HEART@Home™ Coaching Certification.
 Prerequisites include the desire to grow and a call to mindful service.
-Learn more about CE credits for this program.

-If you are a therapist or educator with a foundation in somatic psychology or body therapy, the OI Expert Master Class Program will give you an advanced understanding of and clinical skills in neurophysiology and successful trauma resolution.
+If you are a HEARTraining graduate, the OI Expert Master Class Program will give you an advanced understanding of and clinical skills in neurophysiology and successful trauma resolution.
 From personality disorders to fibromyalgia, OI Expert prepares you to work with even the most challenging client issues safely and with confidence.
-Over 100 CE credits are pending for this program.
-Currently 24.5 CE credits can be purchased for the first two of 7 master classes.

 Developed and taught by OI Founder Steve Hoskinson, OI Expert shows you the visible physiological keys and the science underlying successful therapy.
 Based on the science of complex systems, OI Expert integrates the latest scientific advances within the fields of psychology, anthropology, biology, and neurology.